 Sugar as we know it today is table sugar, which is refined sucrose.

-We will discuss sugar on this blog extensively, to include cane sugar, beet sugar, and high-fructose corn syrup.
+Concentrated sugar includes cane sugar, beet sugar, and high-fructose corn syrup.
 To start, let’s just look at the overall change that has occurred.

 Prior to the Industrial Revolution, sugar came from sugarcane, which grows in tropical climates and is native to southeast Asia.
 Sugar was expensive outside these regions and always labor-intensive to refine.
 The Greeks and Romans were aware of sugar, but they did not consider it a food, they considered it a medicine.

 Sugar remained a plant by-product with limited refinement until the Industrial Revolution.